-6N: France’s late try seals win and denies Wales Grand Slam
+6N: 14-man France wins late and denies Wales Grand Slam

-PARIS (AP) — Fullback Brice Dulin scored a try from the last attack of an astonishing match for France to beat Wales 32-30 and deny the visitors a Grand Slam on Saturday while keeping alive their hopes of claiming the Six Nations title.
+PARIS (AP) — Fullback Brice Dulin scored a try from the last attack of an astonishing match for France to beat Wales 32-30 and deny the visitor a Grand Slam on Saturday while keeping alive their hopes of claiming the Six Nations title.

 Wales, down to 13 men, led by 10 points with three minutes to go against France, which was down to 14 men.
 Then France captain Charles Ollivon went over for a converted try to trail by just three.

+“What an incredible scenario.
+This team believed in their lucky star,” an emotional France coach Fabien Galthie said. ”The players believe in themselves, they know how much those fans in front of their televisions support them.”

 For Wales, it was agony, missing out on a record-tying 13th Grand Slam.
 It still leads the championship, but the title will be decided in Paris next Friday when France faces Scotland in a match that was postponed last month.

+“I thought we were pretty good for 80 minutes but it was just those dying seconds,” Wales captain Alun Wyn Jones said.
+“Our ill discipline brought a lot of pressure on.”

 To win a first Six Nations title in 11 years, France needs another bonus-point win and hope its enough to beat Wales on points difference.

 The most experienced Wales side ever, with nearly 1,000 caps, was handling the pre-tournament favorite comfortably in scoring three tries with perfection off the tee from flyhalf Dan Biggar.
 But under sustained pressure, Wales No. 8 Taulupe Faletau and fullback Liam Williams were sin-binned with eight minutes to go.